Azure/ADX-in-a-Day-Lab1/README.md

 ---
 #### Challenge 3, Task 9: Render a chart 🎓
-Write a query to find out how many records are present per *Level* (aggregated by Level) and render a piechart.
+Write a query to find out how many total records are present per *Level* (aggregated by *Level*) and render a piechart.

 Example result: